portsoc/hangman-in-branches/README.md

 ### DOM Manipulation

-At the end of `index.js`, we have defined a function `init` that is called once the window has loaded.
+We have defined the following functions in our script:

-`init` calls two functions: `drawKeyboard`, which creates a set of buttons making an on-screen keyboard.
+- `drawKeyboard`: Creates a set of buttons for the on-screen keyboard.
-And `startNewGame`, which at the moment inserts a random word as the content of the instruct section.
+- `startNewGame`: Takes a random word, replaces all the letters with '_' and displays it in the instruct section.

+But when should we call these functions?
+We can call them when the page loads.

+Take a look at our `init` function that is called once the window has loaded.
+`init` in turn calls `drawKeyboard` and `startNewGame`.
+The reason for this practice is to make sure that no DOM manipulation is done before the page has loaded.

 To see our new changes, [visit this compare page](https://github.com/portsoc/hangman-in-branches/compare/2...3?diff=split) showing the difference between branches 2 and 3.